 Phase 1: Throw a treat

 Step 1.
 Stand about 3 feet away from a mat (or crate) with your dog beside you.
 Have a handful of tasty treats ready.
-Start by luring your dog into a 360-degree circle around you to get his interest.
+Start by luring your dog into a 360-degree circle around you to get their interest.

 Step 2.
 Toss a treat onto the mat and say “go to your bed.”
 Before your dog finishes the first treat, toss another on the mat and say “go to your bed.”
-Then call your dog back to you and praise him.
+Then call your dog back to you and praise them.
 Repeat several times.

 Phase 2: Introduce the hand signal

 Step 3.
 Now, as you say “go to your bed,” direct your dog to the mat with your hand.
-Hopefully he will look at and move toward the bed, but either way, toss a second treat onto the bed.
+Hopefully they will look at and move toward the bed, but either way, toss a second treat onto the bed.
 Repeat this several times.

 Phase 3: Add distance